Methodology for Fortune 500

 Total return to investors

 This Fortune 500 Directory was prepared under the direction of list editor Scott DeCarlo.
-Income statement and balance sheet data provided by the companies were reviewed and verified against published earnings releases, 10-K filings, and annual reports by reporter Douglas G. Elam and accounting specialist Rhona Altschuler.
+Income statement and balance sheet data provided by the companies were reviewed and verified against published earnings releases, 10-K filings, and annual reports by accounting specialist Rhona Altschuler.
 Markets editor Kathleen Smyth used those same sources to check the data for earnings per share.
-In addition, we used data provided by Refinitiv and S&P Global Market Intelligence to calculate total return and market capitalization.
+In addition, we used data provided by Refinitiv, (an LSEG business) and S&P Global Market Intelligence to calculate total return and market capitalization.
 The data verification process was aided substantially by information provided by S&P Global Market Intelligence.